nda-cunh/minishell_tester/README.md

-  -m, --minishell=Minishell Path     the path of minishell default: '../minishell' -j, --jobs=num of jobs             The number of thread jobs by default is number of cpu -v, --leak                         Add Leak test (is too slow)
+  -m, --minishell=Minishell Path     the path of minishell default: '../minishell' -j, --jobs=num of jobs             The number of thread jobs by default is number of cpu -v, --leak                         Add Leak test (is too slow) --trace-children                   enable the leak mode and trace children in fork -b, --bonus                        Add Bonus test
 ```